TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.25.md

 ---

-There arose therefore a questioning on the part of John's disciples with a Jew about purifying.
+There arose therefore a questioning on the part of John's disciples with some Jews about purification.